Sielvi/conteNXt/README.md

 **Module_1_Temporal_Binning.py**

 Temporal binning takes two consecutive one-hour interval tweets as input and outputs contextually similar consecutive bins.
-This source file will be fed a folder containing json files for every hour of the day.
+This source file will process a folder containing JSON files for each hour of the day.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------